pulumi/registry/themes/default/content/registry/packages/kubernetes/faq.md

 See the [pulumi/examples][examples] repo for more details.

-## Does the Pulumi Service see my credentials in the kubeconfig file?
+## Does the Pulumi Cloud see my credentials in the kubeconfig file?

 No. Only the `pulumi` CLI tool running locally in the user's client can read the kubeconfig file or execute resource operations on the cluster.